 Bachelor’s degree in business, accounting, finance, informatics, data analytics or an equivalent combination of education and experience.

-Minimum of 3 years progressively responsible work experience with financial analysis and forecasting processes, in a customer-focused role.
+Minimum of 3 years progressively responsible work experience with financial analysis and sponsored grant reporting, in a customer-focused role.

 Sound judgment, analytical, and decision-making skills.